mallamsiddiq/e-commerce-pearmonie/README.md

 ## E  commerce microservie api

-## Store and Product API Documentation
+## Main Web :Authentication Store and Product API

 ### Overview

 This API allows users to manage stores and products within those stores.
 Users can create, update, retrieve, and delete stores and products.
 Additionally, it includes features for viewing the most popular products and tracking product views.

-## Flask AI Recommendation Service Documentation
+## Flask AI Recommendation Service

 ### Overview